soft-matter-theory-at-icmab-csic/chitin_builder/README.md

 -------------------------------------------
 Windows (Manual installation)

 1) Locate the vmd folder in which the program VMD is installed.
-By default is /usr/local/lib/vmd
+A typical location is C:\Program Files (x86)\University of Illinois\VMD

 Inside the vmd folder, locate the folder vmd/plugins/noarch/tcl/ that contains many plugins written in tcl language.
 Inside this tcl folder, create a new folder with the name chitin1.0